 What Is a Souls-like Game?

-Arguably, the “Souls-like” moniker has been used, re-used, and overused, so much so that it can be difficult to define it, seeing as different people have different opinions regarding what it should describe.
+Arguably, the “Souls-like” label has been used, re-used, and overused, so much so that it can be difficult to define it, seeing as different people have different opinions regarding what it should describe.
 Some feel that only the games that offer the kind of gameplay similar to what we’ve seen in Dark Souls should be described as Souls-like, whereas others take a more liberal approach to defining this “subgenre”, attributing it to games which are, perhaps, only thematically linked to Dark Souls.

 As anyone who has played through Dark Souls knows, there is much more to the game than the sheer difficulty that it is best known for in the mainstream.
 As such, there are many ways in which a game can be similar to Dark Souls and, hence, “Souls-like”: the gameplay mechanics, the plot, the storytelling techniques, the atmosphere, or just the art direction.